patschwork/digiYiiKam/README.md

 ## Collections / paths

 Add the collection paths to your local pictures folder.
-This may be different than from the settings in DigiKam when they are different machines.
+This may be different than from the settings in DigiKam when they are installed on different machines.
 `/var/www/digiyiikam/config/params.php`

 # Get started